electrode-io/electrode/docs/chapter1/quick-start/start-with-component.md

 $ ignite add-component
 ```

-Follow the prompts as above, for example:
+Follow the prompts as above.
+For example:

 ![](/images/generator-component-add.png)

-This will generate a new package and also update the demo-app.
-Don't get panic if you saw conflicts, the `demo-app/src/client/components/home.jsx` and `demo-app/package.json` expected to be overwritten during the update.
+A new package will be generated and the demo-app is updated.
+Don't worry if you see any conflicts, the `demo-app/src/client/components/home.jsx` and `demo-app/package.json` are expected to be overwritten during the update.

-> Note: If you have installed `yo` at version 2.0.0 or higher, you can specify the `a` option for `overwrite this and all others`, or you need to specify the `y` option for `overwrite` each time.
+> If you installed `yo` at version 2.0.0 or higher, you can specify the `a` option to `overwrite this and all others`, or you need to specify the `y` option to `overwrite` each time.

-After finished installation, you can preview the multi-components by using demo-app again.
+The the installation is complete, you can preview the multi-components by using the demo-app again.

 ```bash
 $ cd ../../demo-app/
 $ clap dev
 ```

-And you should see something like this in your terminal:
+The terminal window will display the status:

 ![Electrode Component Add Sample](/images/dev-started.png)

-Now open [localhost:3000](http://localhost:3000/) in your browser to access the component.
+Open [localhost:3000](http://localhost:3000/) in your browser to access the component.

 ![Electrode Component Add Sample](/images/edit-me2.png)